Waste Management in Tejakula

 Most of the waste is organic waste; the bulk of this is left to biodegrade naturally and a portion is turned into compost which is also sold.

-- Funding for river traps to reduce waste going straight to the sea
+Future plans include funding for river traps to reduce waste going straight to the sea and funding for village wide plastic only collection 1x a month.